samuelandersoncodes/dvlpenergy/README.md

 The main color schemes for the website are orange rgb(222, 153, 33) mostly found on the links, logo and the 'Open Map' button.
 While gray #242424 is used as background colour.
 The copyright text comes as an exeption with a white colour.

+### Typography

+The Inter font together with (system-ui, Avenir, Helvetica, Arial, sans-serif in order of priority as backup fonts) was used throughout the website for text.